What is Shopping Cart?

 - Hosted shopping carts are off-the-shelf solutions managed by the company who created them.
 What this means is that all you need to do to set up your store is to sign up with your chosen host and you’re good to go.
 You can use pre-made website templates to set up a completely new store or simply add purchase buttons to your existing website and start selling immediately.
 By far the most popular hosted shopping cart is Shopify, but there are plenty of other options, too.

 - Self-hosted shopping carts are 100% customizable shopping solutions that you host on your own server.
 This simply means that you download the software and run it yourself.
-The most popular self-hosted open source shopping cart is Magento, but there other wildly popular solutions on the market.

 What is Shopping Cart Abandonment?